OpenDSA/OpenDSA/RST/en/Tutorials/randomaccessfile.rst

 .. codeinclude:: Java/Tutorials/RAFRead.java

-There you go reading and writing using bytes!
+There you go, reading and writing using bytes!